-- Autologous stem cell transplantation (ASCT) is the standard treatment for patients with primary resistant disease or with relapsed disease who achieve an adequate response to salvage chemotherapy.
+- ASCT is the standard treatment for patients with primary resistant disease or with relapsed disease who achieve an adequate response to salvage chemotherapy.
 ASCT is not recommended in those failing to achieve an adequate response.

 - The choice of a first-line salvage regime in patients eligible for ASCT should be based on individual patient factors.
 Regimens containing stem cell toxic agents (eg, carmustine and melphalan) should be avoided if possible until stem cells have been successfully collected and cryopreserved if ASCT is planned.